bioinfo-ut/Y-mer/README.md

 ---

 ## 🌐 Web Tool
-Apart from the option to run haplogroup calling with existing models in the cluster of the user, we have developed also a simplified WEB tool version which uses fastq or fastq.gz files as input.
+Apart from the option to run haplogroup calling with existing models in the cluster of the user, we have developed also a simplified web tool version which uses .fastq or fastq.gz files as input.
 The user may choose for HG predictions between all models provided by us.
 Results page contains links to .txt and Rdata output files with HG predictions as explained above.
-Fastq inputfile size limit is 0.5GB and retrieving time depends on uploaded file size and count of selected models.
+Fastq inputfile size limit is 0.5GB and retrieving time depends on uploaded file size and the number of selected models.

-Y-mer uses Y chromosome-specific k-mers and distance-based models to predict Y chromosome haplogroups (Yhg).
+Y-mer uses chrY-specific k-mers and distance-based models to predict Y chromosome haplogroups (Yhg).
 With this tool the user can upload their own data in the form of a fastq file.
-Y-mer will determine the closest Yhg for the uploaded sample in the chosen model on the basis of highest similarity.
+Y-mer will determine the closest haplogroup of the uploaded sample in the chosen model on the basis of highest similarity.

 Try the web-based version here:
 🔗 [https://bioinfo.ut.ee/randomtandem/Y-mer/](https://bioinfo.ut.ee/randomtandem/Y-mer/)